mfoemmel/fig/README.md

 ### Command Line ###

 So to get started, let's trying defining an environment variable via the command line and executing a command in the newly created environment.
-We'll set the "PLANET" variable to "NEPTUNE", then run "echo $PLANET" to ensure that the variable was updated:
+We'll set the "GREETING" variable to "Hello", then run "echo $GREETING, World" to ensure that the variable was updated:

     $ fig -s GREETING=Hello -- echo "\$GREETING, World"
     Hello, World